joarreola/ETAMessages/README.md

     - Reduce step increments to 0.0025 when will jump over destination.
     - Take and Pass the upload Activity indicator for uploadToIcloud() calls.
+    - Reduce step increments to 0.0005 when will jump over destination.
+    - Update location record every 2 sec (vs. 1).

   - MessagesViewController.swift